 We do have the idea of product themes, however, which are very long-term goals, almost “things that should be true in x years” that help guide our focus.
 Like “We want to be 50% of commerce in India by 2021”.
 But no more granular than that.

 I’ve just started my journey to becoming a PM, and I’m trying to get my head around (1) what it means to be a PM, (2) what qualifies an exceptional PM, and (3) what areas to deep-dive into before I make my first pitch for a PM role.
 Any advice for someone just starting off?

 - Help your team ship the right product in the context of your users, your company, the market.

 - A good PM I’ve written about (https://.com/swlh/mvpm-minimum-viable-product-manager-e1aeb8dd421).
 An exceptional PM I think matches the hard skills in that article with high levels of Leadership and Empathy.
 They can inspire.

-Hi Brandon, how do you take future feature decisions for e-commerce platform?
+Hi Brandon, how do you take future feature decisions for an e-commerce platform?
 Are they more data-driven or design eccentric with data to guide?
 How do you prioritize these?

-For product iteration on existing products, it’s mostly data driven and based on qualitative feedback.
+For product iteration on existing products, it’s mostly data-driven and based on qualitative feedback.
 For brand new stuff, it’s qualitative from customers but also strongly based on our own opinion of how the world/technology/market is progressing.
 We feel it’s our jobs to anticipate how the world will evolve on behalf of our customers.

 Does being located in Toronto have any advantages/disadvantages in terms of talent available for the product and engineering teams?

-With the high level product breakup, how do you manage backlog that bleeds across multiple products (Channels, Products, commerce OS)?
+With the high-level product breakup, how do you manage backlog that bleeds across multiple products (Channels, Products, commerce OS)?
 For example, assuming each team has a dedicated engineering team, does each team sprint on it at the same time, or do some lag behind?